rugbedbugg/MFC_website/README.md

 - Flask framework and its contributors
 - SQLAlchemy team for the ORM
 - All open-source packages used in this project

-## Support

-For support, please open an issue in the repository or contact the development team.

-## Security

-If you discover any security-related issues, please email security@example.com instead of using the issue tracker.

----
-Built with ❤️ by Your Team Name